xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 >
 *   A github account.
 If you don't have one, get it here: [Join Github](https://github.com/join)
 *   A relatively new browser (chrome would be recommended).
 (No IE please!)
+*   A link explaining markdown syntax if you've never used it: [Markdown Cheat-Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 {: .notice--warning}

 [prose.io](http://prose.io) is a simple markdown editor that is built with [backbone.js](http://backbonejs.org/) and has deep integrations with github.